ibm-cloud-docs/containers/ts-storage-clean-volume.md

 Delete the storage volumes from your account.
 {: tsResolve}

 1. Find the cluster ID of the deleted cluster.
-This ID will be used to remove associated block storage volumes.
+This ID is used to remove associated block storage volumes.
 If you don't have the cluster ID of the deleted cluster, run `ibmcloud ks cluster ls` and a make a note of the cluster IDs whose block storage volumes you want to keep.

     ```sh
     ibmcloud ks cluster ls